MarinaGorsh/unicorn/README.md

 # AI Unicorn 🦄

-An AI-powered service to create and share web portfolios.
+An AI-powered service to create and share web resumes.

 ## Initial Setup ⚙